torcellite/Stack-Smashing/README.md

         https://github.com/torcellite/Stack-Smashing.git

-2. Run the setup.sh file to create executable files in the `/bin` folder
+2. Run the setup.sh file to create executable files in the `bin` folder

         cd Stack-Smashing # Or whichever folder you've cloned the project into ./setup.sh